AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

-> Yeah yeah, I think those are potentially solved problems, we've been able to have [absolute/astronaut involvement] for over a year and this is a three month [journey], really I think that's more or less a solved problem, you could do it in a more [mass ...] way, it's not a [...] new technology [keeping people alive] in space.
+> Yeah yeah, I think those are potentially solved problems, we've been able to have [astronauts on orbit] for over a year and this is a three month [journey], really I think that's more or less a solved problem, you could do it in a more [mass ...] way, it's not a [...] new technology [keeping people alive] in space.
 I would say that's fairly straightforward.
-I'd say the challenge really is getting there, and the huge challenge is getting is [taking it from being], erm, the cost [low] enough people to make it a self sustaining civilisation, that's the [monumental] challenge.
+I'd say the challenge really is getting there, and the huge challenge is getting - is [taking it from being], erm, the cost [low] enough people to make it a self sustaining civilisation, that's the [monumental] challenge.

 02:26
 {:.muted.smaller.right}